riya305/Doctor-Appointments-Scheduling-System/README.md

 ## REST API

+Implement the following functionality:

 * Find a doctor's working hours
 * Book an doctor opening
 * Create and update the list of doctor's working hours

+## Deliverables

+The code should be delivered as a library that anyone can import and use.
+It should contain documentation and unit tests that show your understanding of the problem.
+Once you&#39;re finished, submit a PR to this repo.